ISISComputingGroup/ibex_developers_manual/Creating-a-release.md

     1. [EPICS](https://github.com/ISISComputingGroup/EPICS)
     1. For EPICS submodules you should use:
-        1. `git submodule update --init --recursive --remote` which sets all the repos to their pinned version
+        1. `git submodule update --init --recursive --remote` which sets all the repos to their latest version
+        1. `git status` and check if any submodules are listed as `new commits`.
+If this is so, it means a new submodule version has not been pushed (the `EPICS repo checks` Jenkins build will likely be in error).
+Normally this module should be pushed and once the `repo checks` build passes this step repeated.
+If you do not want the changes in this submodule, then you will likely need to checkout a desired commit on the top level and then do the above submodule update without `--remote`.
+See advice if this doesn't make sense.
         1. `git submodule foreach "(git checkout -b Release_X.x.x; git push -u origin Release_X.x.x)||true"` this creates a branch at the current checked out version for each repo and pushes it.
     1. [JSON_bourne](https://github.com/ISISComputingGroup/JSON_bourne).
 First check if changes have been made as JSON_bourne is rarely edited.
 1. Update the version numbers: